Skip to main content

 Environment variables

-visor reads runtime configuration from environment variables when explicit runtime input is not provided.
+visor reads these runtime settings from environment variables when explicit runtime input is not provided.

 Environment variablePurpose